The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 The athlete builds the foundation.
 The freshman, sophomore, and early junior years are when athletes should build the academic profile, athletic skill, club experience, and visibility that will matter when active recruiting begins.

-The single calendar day of September 1 of junior year is when the recruiting landscape transforms.
+A single calendar day — September 1 for girls, the Wednesday after Labor Day for boys — is when the recruiting landscape transforms.
 On that day:

-For families who have done the preparation work — academic profile in good shape, athletic film available, target list built, questionnaires completed, athlete-initiated outreach done — September 1 of junior year is when the harvest happens.
+For families who have done the preparation work — academic profile in good shape, athletic film available, target list built, questionnaires completed, athlete-initiated outreach done — the contact date is when the harvest happens.

-For families who have not done that preparation work, September 1 of junior year can feel sudden and overwhelming.
+For families who have not done that preparation work, it can feel sudden and overwhelming.
 Coaches may move quickly, and families who are not ready can find themselves trying to evaluate programs and make decisions under time pressure.

 Division-specific nuances

-The September 1 of junior year rule is the Division I initial contact date.
+The junior-year contact date described above is the Division I rule.
 Other divisions have different rules:

 NCAA Division II: Per the NCAA Division II Recruiting Rules, Division II coaches generally have more flexibility in initiating contact than Division I coaches.
-Communication restrictions are less strict, though specific dead periods still apply.
-Families should consult the current Division II calendar at NCAA.org for specific dates.
+Communication restrictions are less strict.
+D2 runs a single recruiting calendar for all sports, and for 2026-27 the whole year is a contact period except for a signing-date dead period from 7 a.m.
+November 9 to 7 a.m.
+November 11, 2026.

 NAIA: The National Association of Intercollegiate Athletics (NAIA) operates under its own framework with generally more permissive recruiting communication rules than NCAA Division I.